canonical/launchpad-manual/docs/user/reference/index.rst

 Bugs
 ----
-Summary of available options when using the Launchpad bug tracker and the bug tracker API, including a list of supported external bug trackers, bug roles, and available bug statuses.
+Available options when using the Launchpad bug tracker and the bug tracker API, including supported external bug trackers, bug roles, and available bug statuses.

 - :ref:`Bugs references <bugs>`
 - :ref:`Bug tracker API <ref-bug-tracker-api>`

 API
 ---
-Find out about compatibility between launchpadlib and different Ubuntu versions, and which applications currently use the API and how they use it.
+Check compatibility between launchpadlib and different Ubuntu versions, plus list of applications using it.
 - :ref:`API compatibility <launchpadlib-api-compatibility>`
 - :ref:`Applications using launchpadlib <table-of-applications-using-the-api>`

 Project groups and team membership
 ----------------------------------
-Look up requirements for setting up project groups, and team membership policies.
+Requirements for setting up project groups, and team membership policies.

 - :ref:`Project groups in Launchpad <project-groups>`
 - :ref:`Team membership policies <ref-teams>`

 Syntax and style guides
 -----------------------
-Elements of the comments syntax on Launchpad including bug and branch linking, and how whitespace is addressed.
+Elements of the comment syntax on Launchpad including bug and branch linking, and how whitespace is addressed.

 - :ref:`Launchpad comment parsing <launchpad-comment-parsing>`